trannguyenhan/Resi/README.md

   in order to improve the throughput of data center network.
   - They conduct experiments with a 4-port fat-tree, using 10 physical machines to set up this virtual network.
 On each machine, there is a Click to perform packet routing tasks.
   - Each host generates packet with speed 96 Mbps.
-The uplinks from the pod switches to the core switch are bandwwidth-limited to 106,67 Mbps and all other links are limited to 96 Mbps.
+The uplinks from the pod switches to the core switch are bandwidth-limited to 106,67 Mbps and all other links are limited to 96 Mbps.
   - They run five times on an experiemt and the simulation period is 1 minute.

 <hr>